Golden Jubilee of Margrethe II: Exhibitions in Cahors

 During summer, the French city Cahors held two exhibitions, both titled "Margrethe II of Denmark: Artist-Queen" as part of the Golden Jubilee celebrations.
 At Musée Henri-Martin, a total of 70 works, including paintings, watercolors and decoupage made by the Queen, are being shown from 15 July 2022 – 5 March 2023.
-The city's library, Médiathèque du Grand Cahors, displayed the Queen's vignettes for Tolkien's Lord of the Rings trilogy from 15 July – 13 October 2022.
+The city's library, Médiathèque du Grand Cahors, displayed the Queen's vignettes for Tolkien's The Lord of the Rings trilogy from 15 July – 13 October 2022.

 Events in September

 Following the death of Queen Elizabeth II on 8 September, Margrethe II ordered many jubilee events to be cancelled or greatly scaled back.
 The ceremonial celebration with the Guard Hussar Regiment Mounted Squadron and horse-drawn carriage transport by the Royal Mews were both cancelled in the aftermath of Queen Elizabeth's death.

 On 10 September, the Queen and the royal family were expected to appear on the balcony at Christian IX's Palace at Amalienborg, following the changing of the guard at noon, where large crowds of well-wishers could gather to cheer her.
 This event was cancelled by Queen Margrethe following Queen Elizabeth's death.
 Margrethe was also expected to take part in a carriage procession to Copenhagen City Hall for an official lunch and another balcony appearance.
 This event was postponed to a later date.
-The Queen attended a gala performance in her honour at the Royal Theatre in Copenhagen, where the performance went on in a modified form.
+The Queen attended a gala performance in her honour at the Royal Danish Theatre in Copenhagen, where the performance went on in a modified form.
 The musical performance at Krinsen on Kongens Nytorv, which was planned for the evening, was cancelled.

 On 11 September, Queen Margrethe attended a special thanksgiving service at Church of Our Lady – Copenhagen Cathedral, which was modified at Margrethe's request following Elizabeth II's death.
 At midday, a luncheon was held on the Royal Yacht Dannebrog.
 In the evening, the Queen hosted a gala dinner at Christiansborg Palace, which was attended by the royal family, foreign guests and Danish dignitaries.
 This event too took place in a modified form.

 On 23 September, the Queen held a soirée for the Government, the Danish Parliament and Danish members of the European Parliament in the Great Hall at Christiansborg Palace.

+Guests

+While the commemorations in January were only attended by the Queen's closest family, the celebrations in September were attended by her family as well as the Nordic heads of state.